codsen/codsen/packages/string-match-left-right/readme.md

 // imagine you looped the string and wanted to catch where does attribute "class" start
 // and end (not to mention to ensure that it's a real attribute, not something ending with this
 // string "class").
-// You catch "=", index number 8.
+// You catch "=", an index number 8.
 // This library can check, is "class" to the left of it and feed what's to the left of it
 // to your supplied callback function, which happens to be a checker "is it a space": function isSpace(char) {